Skip to content

 for (const chain of filteredChains) {

-const { address, publicKey } = await getAddressFromDevice(chain, deviceId);
+const { address, publicKey } = await getAddressFromDevice(

 if (chain === Chain.Bitcoin) {